LidiaMorejudo/therapycentre/README.md

 As a **Site User**, I can view the total number of clients booked per session so that I can manage capacity effectively.

-As a **Site User**, I can modify bookings through the admin panel in case a client needs assistance updating their booking.
+As a **Site Admin**, I can modify bookings through the admin panel in case a client needs assistance updating their booking.

-✅ EPIC: Contact the Therapy Centre
+**EPIC 3: Contact the Therapy Centre**

 As a **Site User**, I can easily find the therapy centre’s contact details so that I can reach out with questions or special requests.

 As a **Site User**, I can view the therapy centre’s opening hours so that I know the best times to contact them.

 As a **Site User**, I can fill out a contact form so that I can send inquiries without having to call or email separately.

-As a **Site User**, I can view all incoming messages from the contact form so that I can respond promptly.
+As a **Site Admin**, I can view all incoming messages from the contact form so that I can respond promptly.

-✅ EPIC: Locate the Therapy Centre
+**EPIC 4: Locate the Therapy Centre**

 As a **Site User**, I can find information about the therapy centre’s address so that I know where it is located.

 As a **Site User**, I can view a map of the therapy centre’s location so that I can navigate there by car, public transport, or on foot.

-✅ EPIC: View Available Sessions
+**EPIC 5: View Available Sessions**

 As a **Site User**, I can view a list of available sessions so that I can decide which one I would like to attend.

-As a Site Admin, I can easily update session details and pricing so that clients always have accurate, up-to-date information.
+As a **Site Admin**, I can easily update session details and pricing so that clients always have accurate, up-to-date information.

-✅ EPIC: Reviews
+**EPIC 6: Reviews**

 As a **Site User**, I can write a review of the therapy centre so that others can learn from my experience.

 As a **Site User**, I can read reviews from previous clients so that I can make an informed decision about booking a session.

-As a Site Admin, I can moderate and respond to reviews so that feedback is managed professionally and constructively.
+As a **Site Admin**, I can moderate and respond to reviews so that feedback is managed professionally and constructively.